Crystallek/scr-autopilot/README.md

 works on version 1.9.6

-idk if it works rn, maybe obfuscator broke it

-yes i know benton terminus is broken

 "imagine exploiting in a train game" - a wise man

 scr devs pls dont ban :very_very_sad_face: